 If you’re trying to protect your data from the average criminal or snoop, then simple data security practices are usually enough; if you want to have absolute security from law enforcement or government agencies, then you will need to take additional steps.

 - Cryptocurrency: Contrary to popular belief, some cryptocurrency is actually easier to track than using regular currency or other methods.
 While some cryptocurrency is built with privacy in mind, the majority of crypto is built with the goal of creating an immuteable ledger.
 This makes it easy to prove ownership, but has the drawback of making transactions public (and very easy to trace).
 Here is a link to the first wallet that was ever sent BTC.
 At the time of writing, there are currently 641 pages of transactions that are easily traceable to this wallet.

-- Create a Google Pay account, link an anonymous debit/credit card to it, then you are able to transact with an extra layer of protection.
+- Create a Google Pay account, link an anonymous debit/credit card that has been paid for with cash, then you are able to transact with an extra layer of protection.

-- Gift cards are untraceable, if you are able to purchase them without connecting them to your credit card.
+- Gift cards and prepaid debit cards are untraceable for making anonymous online payments (if you are able to purchase them without connecting them to your credit card).

 - Cash is the best anonymous payment method.